manwar/theweeklychallenge/content/blog/perl-weekly-challenge-356.md

 As of today, we have `332` regular contributors and `34` guest contributors.
 Every week, I aim for `100+` regular contributions and `50+` guest contributions.
 And when we reach that target, I am the happiest person.

+I just noticed that we have received `6,600` blog post to date, which is especially impressive considering the time period when not many people were writing about `Perl` or `Raku`.
+Well done `Team PWC`.

 Last but not least, thank you, `Simon Green`, for the cool challenge this week `Who Wins`.

 ***